ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-29}

- No, after you provision a volume and specify the encryption type, it can't be changed.
+ No, after you provision a volume and specify the encryption type, you can't change it.